 Otherwise, the recipient shall follow the procedure described in the BlockAck context defined below.

+An HE STA that supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1 decodes one EoF MPDU correctly in the received A-MPDU from an HE STA capable of transmitting ack-enabled multi-TID A-MPDU and the wrong decoded A-MPDU subframe is long enough for a valid MPDU, then the recipient may generate Multi-STA BlockAck frame with one Per AID-TID Info field with Ack Type subfield equal to 1. (#20394)

 An HE STA that supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes an EOF-MPDU that is a Management frame that solicits acknowledgment, and one or more MPDUs (either EOF-MPDUs or non-EOF-MPDUs) that are QoS Data frames with the Ack Policy field equal to Normal Ack, or Implicit Block Ack Request, then the recipient shall generate Multi-STA BlockAck frame as follows:

 If all the MPDUs in the A-MPDU are received successfully, then the recipient may follow the procedure described in the all ack context.